top of page

 Share transfer

-Capital gain on disposal of shares of a domestic company which is not property rich by domestic companies is not subject to ordinary income tax but could be imposed AMT at a rate of 12% (6% if the holding period is more than 3 years).
-If the company being disposed of is property rich, the House and Land Transactions tax could apply instead.
+For resident companies, capital gains from the disposal of shares of a domestic company that is not property-rich are not subject to ordinary income tax but may be subject to Alternative Minimum Tax (AMT) at a rate of 12% (or 6% if the holding period is more than 3 years).
+If the company being disposed of is property-rich, the HLTT may apply instead.

 Indirect share transfer